drubinstein/pokerl/content/docs/chapter-1/the-loop.md

 {{< /mermaid >}}

-When building an RL system, I like to breakdown the problem into modeling the problem as
+When building an RL system, we breakdown the problem into:

 - the goal
 - the environment